anmolbhat/revanced-cli/docs/1_usage.md

    adb shell exit
    ```

-   If you plan to use the root variant, check if you have root access
+   If you plan to use the root variant, check if you have root access.
+Allow on Su prompt 4 shell(Magisk) after execution

    ```bash
    adb shell su -c exit